 \section{Conclusions}

-This paper provides the latency model for \ac{HLF}-based IoT networks, where latency-critical tasks are generally handled.
-From the histograms of the ledger-commitment latency obtained from experiments in \ac{HLF}, we figure out that the ledger-commitment latency can be modeled as a Gamma distribution in various \ac{HLF} setups.
-We then conduct the \ac{KS} test and prove that our modeling is reliable.
+This article provides the latency model for \ac{HLF}-enabled \ac{IoT}, where time-sensitive data is generally managed.
+From the histograms of the ledger-commitment latency obtained from our real implementation of \ac{HLF}, we figure out that the ledger-commitment latency can be modeled as the Gamma distribution in various \ac{HLF} setups.
+We also conduct the \ac{KS} test and verify that our modeling is reliable.
 Moreover, we explore the impacts of three important \ac{HLF} parameters (i.e., transaction generation rate, block size, and block-generation timeout) on the ledger-commitment latency.
 Specifically, when they are set to be small, the ledger-commitment latency is fairly high due to the fast block generation that causes long validation latency.
 Hence, the ledger-commitment latency decreases as those values increase, but eventually it increases again since the latency in the ordering phase increases.
-From this observation, it is shown that the proper setup of \ac{HLF} parameters are important to lower the ledger-commitment latency.
-This can be done more easily using our latency modeling results as the implementation and experiments of \ac{HLF} can be omitted.
-Finally, this paper can serve as a guideline not only to predict the mean and the distribution of the ledger-commitment latency, but also to optimally construct \ac{HLF}-enabled IoT networks with low latency.
+From those observations, it is shown that a proper setup of \ac{HLF} parameters are important to lower the ledger-commitment latency.
+This article can serve as a useful framework not only to predict the mean and distribution of the ledger-commitment latency, but also to optimally design \ac{HLF}-enabled \ac{IoT} with low latency.